dtonda8/PASS_W6/README.md

 You are given a list of book objects sorted by publication year, `books`, and an integer `start_year`.
 Return an Iterable (any object with the `__iter__` method) of all book titles having a publication year greater than `start_year`.

-Extension: Write an algorithm that does not you any additional data structure and has an initial time complexity of O(log(n)), where n = number of books
+Extension: Write an algorithm that does not use any additional data structure and has an initial time complexity of O(log(n)), where n = number of books

 *Examples*